CydiaRepoArchiver/jst9n.github.io/README.md

 ![iosusr logo](https://github.com/osxusr/osxusr.github.io/blob/master/CydiaIcon.png)

-A "work in progress" public cydia repo created by [iosusr](https://twitter.com/iosusr).
+A public cydia repo created by [iosusr](https://twitter.com/iosusr).

 Please use the "Issues" tab for **code related** issues only.
 If you need support please search on [/r/jailbreak](https://reddit.com/r/jailbreak) before posting a question there.